kitty phone FDA food icky

 How do I know if my report was successfully entered into the system?

 After you’ve entered all required information on each of the six pages of the report and you’ve clicked the “Submit Report” button at the end of the reporting form, you should see a message that says, “Congratulations!
 Your Initial FPSR.FDA.PETF.V.V1 report was successfully submitted on to the downstream agency, and it was issued an Individual Case Safety Report Number (ICSR) of ########.
 Thank you for using the Safety Reporting Portal.”
-Print this page or copy the ICSR number and retain this information for your records.
-You may view or print a PDF file of the report by clicking on the “View/Print PDF” link, or you may click on the button labeled “Return to My Report History” if you are logged into an account.
+Print this page, copy the ICSR number, and retain this information for your records.
+You may view or print a PDF report file by clicking on the “View/Print PDF” link or clicking on the “Return to My Report History” button if you are logged into an account.
 This will bring you back to the My Reports page.
 You can also close or exit your web browser after the report has been successfully submitted.

 WHAT HAPPENS AFTER A FILE IS REPORTED

-The Food and Drug Administration welcomes reports from consumers alerting the agency to problems with products regulated by FDA.
-These reports help FDA ensure that products on the market are safe and properly manufactured, labeled and stored.
-Every report is important to FDA.
-In each case, the information the consumer furnishes is evaluated to determine how serious the problem is and what follow-up is needed.
+The Food and Drug Administration welcomes consumer reports alerting the agency to problems with products regulated by FDA.
+These reports help the FDA ensure that products are safe and adequately manufactured, labeled, and stored.
+Every piece is essential to the FDA.
+In each case, the consumer’s information is evaluated to determine how severe the problem is and what follow-up is needed.

 When reviewing the information from these reports, FDA considers these factors: